 UK Summer School 2014

-After the Sutton Trust Summer School in 2014, Jade went on to study Aeronautics & Astronautics at the University of Southampton.
+After the Sutton Trust Summer School in 2014, Emily went on to study Aeronautics & Astronautics at the University of Southampton.
 She experienced a mechanical engineering placement at Leonardo, before moving into Technology at London Stock Exchange group.
-She is currently working in ForexClear as a Java Developer but has experienced many roles through the Graduate & Internship programmes.
-Jade assists in outreach projects as part of the LSEG Foundation, as well as volunteering as a Mentor / Role Model for Urban Synergy.
+She is currently working in ForexClear as a Software Engineer but has experienced many roles through the Graduate & Internship programmes.
+Emily assists in outreach projects as part of the LSEG Foundation, as well as volunteering as a Mentor / Role Model for Urban Synergy and with Stemettes.
 She is passionate about helping those from disadvantaged and minority backgrounds to pursue careers in technology.

 Ask me about…